 There are different types of estate taxes in the State of New York, including the federal and state estate tax.
 Because every case is different, there is no one way to avoid paying estate taxes.
 While creating a comprehensive estate plan, we will determine if establishing a trust, planning for Medicaid, or dividing your assets will reduce or avoid your estate taxes.
 We will make certain that your estate plan adheres to tax laws and meets all the requirements by the Internal Revenue Service and other tax authorities.

-If you have more questions or concerns, do not hesitate to contact Korsinsky & Klein, LLP.
+If you have more questions or concerns, do not hesitate to contact the Brooklyn elder law attorneys at Korsinsky & Klein, LLP.
 We would be happy to provide our honest and ethical legal opinion for any of your elder law or estate planning concerns.
 Because many of the decisions that you make during the development of an estate plan will have an impact on your future, we take extra care in listening to your goals and concerns.
 We will offer you advice that will empower you to make proactive decisions that are backed by our supportive legal team.

-Contact us by phone or fill out our case evaluation form.
-Our professional team is ready to take on your legal matters.
+Contact us online or call 212-495-8133, our professional team is ready to take on your legal matters.
 We encourage you to browse through our website to learn more about the endless possibilities that our firm offers for your future planning needs.
-We provide legal counsel to clients in the states of New York, Connecticut and New Jersey!
+We provide legal counsel to clients in the states of New York and New Jersey.